rehierl/node-tree-outliner/3-basic-design/3-5-2-sxn-associations.md

 <!-- ======================================================================= -->
-# Associating nodes
+# Associating each node with one section only

 **CLARIFICATION**
 Each node can be associated with one section only, if (and only if) the node can also be understood to be (implicitly) associated with all ancestors of that section.

+Note that this section reference will be referred to as the node's strict (or explicit, direct) association.

 Consequently, the implicit association with all ancestor sections is used to condense the amount of associations, which would otherwise be required by the formal definitions, into a single reference per node.

-Note that this reference will be referred to as the node's strict (or explicit, direct) association.

-Note that the only reason, why a node can be associated with a single section is, that all formal associations (formal perspective) of a node can be derived from its explicit association (practical perspective).
-And, because of that, both perspectives are equivalent.
+That is, because all formal associations (formal perspective) of a node can be derived from its explicit association (practical perspective).

 **CLARIFICATION**
-A node must be associated with the closest open presequent section.
+The least significant presequent section, which is still open when a node is entered, will be referred to as *the (unique) parent section* of that node.

+Note that this parent section is the nearest (i.e. closest according to the node sequence) open presequent section.
+Put differently, a node's (unique) parent section is the least significant open presequent section which was declared last, before the corresponding node was entered.

-That is, because all other sections, with which that node would have to be associated, are ancestor sections to that section.
-As such, the closest open section is the least significant section that is still open.
-Consequently, it is the only section that can be used to represent all the associations of the corresponding node.
+Note that all other sections, with which that node would have to be associated according to the formal perspective, are ancestors of that section.
+And, because of that, this section is the only section which can be used to represent all the associations of the corresponding node.

 **CLARIFICATION**
-The section, with which a node must be associated, is referred to as the node's parent section.
-As such, a node's parent section defines the most important, implementation specific property:
+A node's unique parent section defines the following, implementation specific property:

 ```
 Section Node.parentSection